bfeliutena/Fin-whale-movs/README.md

 ## Input data format

-[Describir el formato esperado de los datos de entrada aunque no se incluyan los datos reales, p. ej.:]

 - Format: `.csv`
-- Required columns: `individual_id`, `datetime` (UTC, ISO 8601), `latitude`, `longitude`, `[otras columnas]`
+- Required columns: `id`, `date` (UTC, ISO 8601), `lc`, `latitude`, `longitude`
-- Units: [especificar]

-> **Note:** Raw tracking data are not included in this repository due to the sensitivity of precise geolocation data for a protected species.
-[Ajustar o eliminar esta nota según corresponda — indicar si los datos están disponibles bajo petición razonada, en un repositorio de datos separado con DOI propio, o con qué restricciones.]
+> **Note:** Raw tracking data are not included in this repository.
+The datasets analyzed during the current study – satellite telemetry data and land-based observations – are available from the corresponding authors upon reasonable request.
+The satellite telemetry data is available for view-only on the BlueCorridors.org website.

 ## Reproducibility notes